isaiyamudhugit/LetsUpgrade-AI-ML/README.md

 Assignment Submissions:

-This repositories contains the all my assignments submissions to LetsUpgrade for AI-ML course.
+This repository contains the all my assignments submissions to LetsUpgrade for AI-ML course.